divineniiquaye/flight-routing/README.md

 Output ↤[Response]- Router ↤ Middleware 1 ↤ ... ↤ Middleware N ↤ [Response]
 ```

-We using using [laminas-stratigility] to allow better and saver middleware usage.
+We using [laminas-stratigility] to allow better and saver middleware usage.

 run this in command line if the package has not be added.